TUM-FAF/IDE/MIDPS_LAB_5.md

 		1. You must elaborate a Report, in which you describe your workflow and the way you are thinking:
 			- Laboratory work paper DL is: x.x.x
-			- Laboratory work paper must have at least: 8 pages, with maximum 4 pages of code.
+			- Laboratory work paper must have at least:8 pages, with maximum 4 pages of code.
 Place your interesting parts of code and explain why you chose such a solution.
 			- Laboratory work paper must have a conclusion of: 1 page
 		2. You must elaborate a prototype program, and show how it works during the classes